AbasToken/ABAS_Miner_Code/README.md

 -  privateKey              (Solo only) Miner's private key

--  MinABASperMint         (Solo only) Minimum amount of zkBitcoin to allow the mint to succeed
+-  MinABASperMint         (Solo only) Minimum amount of ABAS Tokens to allow the mint to succeed

 -  NFTApiURL               (Solo only) URL to the API for NFT minting